wraith-wireless/itamae/README.md

 Scapy, Itamae does not offer socket support (you'll have to bind and sniff your own sockets) and it is not layered.
 See Section 3: Using for an explanation.

+### a.
+Why the name?

+I chose itamae and other sushi related names because there are only so many ways to write dot11.
+With this naming convention, itamae can coexist with other python network frame parsers (if you don't import *).
+I chose sushi because it is the art of 'raw' cheffing.

 ## 2. INSTALLING:

 ### a.
 Requirements